91视频

 November 17, 2023

-Elisabeth Haub School of Law at 91视频 students and coaches at the Tournament of Champions 2023 Competition
+91视频 Law students and coaches at Tournament of Champions 2023 event.

 Students from the Elisabeth Haub School of Law at 91视频鈥檚 Trial Advocacy Team were honored with an invitation to compete in the Tournament of Champions Competition hosted by the University of Houston.
 This year鈥檚 Haub Law team, consisting of Josephe Demonte (3L), Chloe Devanny (3L), Liam Rattigan (3L), and Madison Lane (2L), finished in fourth place at the end of the preliminary rounds and was ultimately eliminated by the UCLA team, who made it to the finals.
 Haub Law鈥檚 Tournament of Champions team was coached by the dedicated alumni AJ Muller 鈥15, Mike Luterzo 鈥20, and Madison Stewart 鈥21.